chenweimi/WebQuery/README.md

 # Web Query

 ## Version
-Compatable for both Anki2.0 and 2.1
+Compatable for Anki 2.1.x ONLY

 ## Main features
 - Search web using provided URL and display during card review. **Search the 1st Field** of current note